Demetrius727/penguin-funny/README.md

 # penguin-funny

+NOTE: Project that I developed on the freeCodeCamp platform.

-Title: Learn CSS Transforms by Building a Penguin.
+Course Title: Learn CSS Transforms by Building a Penguin.

-Description: In this course, you'll build a penguin.
+Course Description: In this course, you'll build a penguin.
 You'll use CSS transforms to position and resize the parts of your penguin, create a background, and animate your work.

-NOTE: Project developed on the freeCodeCamp platform.